learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Tailwind.md

 ### Advantages

 - When using Tailwind CSS classes, developers are not restricted to a component structure and inherited styles that don't match their project.
 This can be problematic when using templates from component libraries such as [Bootstrap](https://getbootstrap.com).
 This flexibility makes Tailwind more customizable for different types of projects.
-- Since each Tailwind class has atomic reponsibilities, developers avoid issues where a component inherits unknown CSS styles.
+- Since each Tailwind class has atomic responsibilities, developers avoid issues where a component inherits unknown CSS styles.
 - Overall, Tailwind minimizes redundant CSS code and shortens CSS files.
+- Developers do not have to spend time thinking of how to apply their CSS with selectors (which can be quite tedious for larger projects).

 ### Limitations